Danieleg82/AzFireWallPremium-MH/README.md

 https://learn.microsoft.com/en-us/azure/architecture/example-scenario/gateway/application-gateway-before-azure-firewall

+In our lab we will not use a web site hosted on a VM in our VNET, we will - instead - protect an external existing public website.

+This choice is due to the fact that Azure Firewall will not trust any self-signed certificate from backend web servers, nor certificates signed with internal CAs, but only and exclusively certificates signed by well-known CAs.

+The external website of our choise will "emulate" a web-server hosted in our VNET --> from the point of view of WAF + AzFW IDPS protection this won't make any significant difference.

 As first step let's proceed creating our Application Gateway:

 XXXXX terraform steps XXXXXXX

 After the deployment is completed, we will have the following situation:

--A WAF_V2 Application Gateway is deployed in its own /24 dedicated subnet, in the same VNET as backend VM1 -UDRs on AppGW and backend subnets will already be in place to drive the traffic through Firewall.
+-A WAF_V2 Application Gateway is deployed in its own /24 dedicated subnet, in the same VNET as VM1 -A UDR will be applied to AppGW subnet, initially with no routes configured.
--The Application Gateway will be initially preconfigured with a backend pool (configured with the private IP of VM1), a dummy HTTP listener (initially configured on port 80/HTTP), and a custom probe
+-The Application Gateway will be initially preconfigured with a backend pool (configured with the FQDN of external website "example.com"), a dummy HTTP listener (initially configured on port 80/HTTP), and a custom probe
--The HOST name of the application we will expose is "MyprotectedApp.AzFWMH.net".
-This application will run on the same VM1 we used as client for previous challenges

 There are now some operations to be done on to proceed further:

-1)We need to create a new self-signed certificate to be associated to the Application Gateway's listener and to the Apache-based website we will configure on VM1
+1)We need to create a new self-signed certificate to be associated to the Application Gateway's listener ("AzFW.example.com").
+This certificate will be used between the client performing the request and the Application Gateway.

 2)We need to make sure that Application Gateway can trust the self-signed CA certificate used by Azure Firewall: to do this, we will add it as TrustedRootCert in the Application Gateway settings

 3)We need a new Firewall rule with TLSi + IDPS enabled to allow traffic from Application Gateway to backend VM

 ## Task 1